qualiton/github-discussions-crawler/README.md

 ## Future improvements

 - Send personalised slack message to individuals and/or teams
-- Convert into a **slack bot** to be able to get team discussion stats directly into a slack room
 - Integrate with [Github Reactions Api](https://developer.github.com/v3/reactions/)
 - Add more event types like `Discussion has been closed`, `Comment body has changed`
+- Add query capabilities for stats

 ## Documentation